hungptit/graph/README.md

 * Provide several basic recursive and non-recursive graph traversal algorithms such as DFS and BFS.

-* Output the graph information in DOT, JSON, and XML formats.
+* Output the graph information in Binary, DOT, JSON, and XML formats.